 St. Michael has also been featured on national and international LGBTQ publications including Queerty, Vidas Y Colores based in Mexico City, and Shangay.com based in Spain.

-During Pride Month of 2023, he performed at the UMLAUF Sculpture Gardens, the Moody Amphitheater for Rainbow on the Creek, and was invited to sing the National Anthem for the Round Rock Express Chupacabra's Copa de Diversión .
+During Pride Month of 2023, St. Michael released “La De Mala Gente,” a collaboration with RuPaul’s Drag Race’s Cynthia Lee Fontaine and rapper Babiboi at the end of Pride Month in June.
+He performed at the UMLAUF Sculpture Gardens, the Moody Amphitheater for Rainbow on the Creek, and was invited to sing the National Anthem for the Round Rock Express Chupacabra's Copa de Diversión .

-Miguel St. Michael is currently finalizing his debut solo album produced by GRAMMY Award winner Fabian Hernandez.
+Miguel St. Michael is set to debut his solo album entitled “Entre Luces,” which was produced by Grammy Award winner Fabian Hernandez.
 The album will convey a colorful plethora of Latin, Pop, and Rock rhythms, and explores themes of queer love, dating, & spirituality.